emlycool/HTTP-5122/README.md

-# HTTP-5121 Web Development Course
+# HTTP-5121 Frontend Development Course

-This repository is designed to track progress on Web Design.
+This repository is designed to track progress on Frontend Web Development.

 ## Repository Structure